 Season Record: 12-4

 Of course, predicting how a team will perform in June is more a fun offseason activity than anything else.
-This may seem like quite an optimistic outlook on the 2020 Chicago Bears, but I genuinely believe that this team are nowhere near as bad as they are being made out in the mainstream media.
+This may seem like quite an optimistic outlook on the Bears 2020 schedule, but I genuinely believe that this team are nowhere near as bad as they are being made out in the mainstream media.

-The Bears will have some key players back and have added some interesting parts in the draft and free agency.
+The Bears 2020 schedule will be helped by having some key players back and have added some interesting parts in the draft and free agency.
 Whether the Bears roll with Trubisky or Foles remains to be seen, but either way I see them improving on their 8-8 record from a year ago.